choldrim/presentation/README.md

 - Vacuum tube generation
     - vacuum tube
         - What is vacuum tube?
-        - The vacuum tube is a device to control the electric current from a side to another side.
+        - The vacuum tube is a switch to control the current going from a side to another side.
-        - Yeah, it's a electric switch.
+        - (Yeah, it's a electric switch.)
-        - And it is smaller, more flexible than this mechanical one.
     - ENIAC (Electronic Numerical Integrator and Computer)
         - It was the first all-electronic programmable computer.
         - It was built in 1946 for the United States Army.